OpenCadia/OpenCadia/README.md

 > pip3 install -r requirements.txt

-In some cases you need to add to your username the privileges of accessing the USB ports for it to work:
+In some cases you need to add to your username the privileges of accessing the USB ports(adding it to the group) for it to work:
 > sudo usermod -a -G the-/dev/ttyUSB0-group myUserName

 You could also try just running the program with superuser rights: